Connecting two solar panels to one battery with one charge controller is easy. This article will explain how you do it, including schematics.

 Connecting two solar panels to one battery is not that hard to do.

-You just need to follow these instructions on the page and use the circuit diagrams I have shown you.
+You need to follow these instructions on the page and use the wiring diagrams I have shown you.

-If you have questions, make sure to send me an email or leave a comment below.
+If you have questions, email me or leave a comment below.

 How many solar panels can I connect to a charge controller?